 • 1 large egg

-• ¼ teaspoon almond or coconut extract, optional
+• 1/4 teaspoon almond extract or coconut extract, optional

 Frosting

-• 1 cup (16 tbsp) unsalted butter, at room temperature
+• 16 tablespoons unsalted butter at room temperature

-• 2 teaspoons pure vanilla extract (or 1 tsp vanilla bean paste)
+• 2 teaspoons vanilla extract or 1 teaspoon vanilla bean paste

-• 4 tablespoons heavy whipping cream Plus extra to use as needed
+• 4 tablespoons heavy cream plus extra to use as needed

 Instructions

-• WET INGREDIENTS: Using a stand mixer fitted with a paddle attachment (or a large bowl and an electric hand mixer), cream the butter, 2/3 cup white sugar, and powdered sugar until smooth and creamy.
-Add the egg, vanilla, almond or coconut extract (if using), and vegetable oil.
-Beat at medium speed, scraping down sides as needed, until very creamy and silky-smooth looking.
+• Using a stand mixer fitted with a paddle attachment (or a large bowl and hand mixer), cream butter, 2/3 cup granulated sugar, and powdered sugar until smooth and creamy.
+Add egg, vanilla, almond extract (if using), and vegetable oil.
+Beat at medium speed, scraping sides as needed, until creamy and silky-smooth looking.

 Video